Why I built hyperserve

 When an app needs video, you really only have two choices.

-You gain control, but you also inherit all the sharp edges—FFmpeg quirks, CPU heavy workloads, worker scaling, CDN wiring, RSA signatures, odd failures from real user devices, and all the subtle failures that only appear in production.
+You gain control, but you also inherit all the sharp edges.
+FFmpeg quirks, CPU heavy workloads, worker scaling, CDN wiring, RSA signatures, odd failures from real user devices, and all the subtle issues that only appear in production.
 Most teams simply don't want to care this much about video, and for good reason.

 Cloud providers have all the raw components, but everything is buried under dense documentation, IAM policies, pricing matrices, networking layers, orchestrating services, and a mental model built for enterprise streaming.
 The tools are great, but the cognitive load is massive.